HerrDextro/Lernperiode-11/README.md

 ## 14.8

 Planned features:
-- [ ] As the user I want to be able to view a morse alphabet
+- [x] As the user I want to be able to view a morse alphabet to quickly see what a character is
-- [ ] As the user I want to be able to translate morse into text and vice versa
+- [x] As the user I want to be able to translate morse into text and vice versa to quickly see what a string of morse means, or what a string of text would be in morse
 - [ ] As the user I want to be able to practise decoding morse characters
 - [ ] As the user I want to be able to practise decoding morse words/sentences
-- [ ] As the user I want to be able to use the screen to key morse characters
+- [ ] As the user I want to be able to use the screen to practise keying morse characters
 - [ ] As the user I want to be able to use the screen to key morse words/sentences
 - [ ] As the user I want to be able to set the WPM speed and save it to customize the practising
 - [ ] As the user I want to have an accessible Q-Code list to understand which is appropriate for the situation